rocky-linux/documentation/docs/books/lxd_server/01-install.md

 ## Install LXD

 Installing LXD requires the use of the snap command.
-At this point, we are just installing it, we are not doing the set up:
+At this point, you are just installing it, you are not doing the set up:

 ```
 snap install lxd